 Chloe’s Fight Rare Disease Foundation is a 501(c)(3) organization that envisions a world where every child with a rare genetic disease has access to a cure.

-The mission of Chloe’s Fight Rare Disease Foundation is to support the development of cures and treatments for childhood lysosomal storage diseases (LSD’s) by funding research, advocating policy for patients, and raising awareness.
+The mission of Chloe’s Fight Rare Disease Foundation is to support the development of cures and treatments for children’s rare genetic diseases by funding research, advocating policy for patients, and raising awareness.